 As far as your Original Medicare is concerned, you won’t see a change in coverage or costs.
-This isn’t the same expectation you should have regarding a Medicare Advantage, Part D Prescription Drug Plan, or a Medigap policy.
+This isn’t the same expectation you should have regarding a Medicare Advantage, Part D Prescription Drug Plan, or Medigap policy.

 Moving with Medicare Advantage

 Medicare Advantage plans are designed based on where you live.
 When you move out of state, rest assured that you’ll need to choose a new Medicare Advantage Plan.

 Medicare Advantage plans are network-based.
 When moving to a new area, it’s wise to speak with a licensed insurance broker that can work with plan providers in your new state.

 Medicare Advantage coverage details can vary widely from state to state or even from county to county, so you should expect your coverage to be different.
 Some states have more robust benefits on their Medicare Advantage plans than others.

 Moving with a Part D prescription drug plan

-Like Medicare Advantage plans, Part D plans are designed to cover specific areas.
+Like Medicare Advantage plans, Part D plans cover specific areas.
 If you move out of state, you’ll have to get a new Drug plan.
 While the coverage may be similar, the premiums and coverages could differ.

 Medicare Supplements work a little differently.
 The coverage is required to be the same, no matter where you live.
 You should inform your insurance company when you change your address to another state.
 In many cases, you’ll be able to keep your Medicare Supplement.

 Most states have the same plan options.
 The differences will be what carriers are available and the prices.
-When moving to a new state, it’s wise to review the pricing in your new area.
+When moving to a new state, reviewing the pricing in your new area is wise.

 Changing your plan or carrier may be in your best interest as the new state’s premiums could be lower.
 It’s also true that the new state may be more expensive.

 Moving from one state to another doesn’t give you a Guarantee Right to change to another Medigap.
 If you decide you want to change plans or companies, you’ll be required to answer health questions in most cases.